AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

     **None** Select this option to translate the default versions of the files.
 This option is selected by default.

     **Use Baseline:** You can select a baseline to translate your project.
-Click Use Baseline and choose a baseline created on the map.
+Select **Use Baseline** and choose a baseline created on the map.
 All files that are a part of the selected Baseline are shown in the Translation page.
 Once your content is translated, you can export the translated Baseline.
 For more details about exporting the translated Baseline, see [Export translated Baseline](generate-output-use-baseline-for-publishing.md#id196SE600GHS).

     **Use Latest Version as on**: Choose to filter the version of topics based on their creation date and time.
 When you select a date and time only the latest version of the files created on or before the selected date and time are shown.